Schools must provide you with an outcome within 15 school days.

 - that you have the right of appeal and how to appeal

-If your chosen school has a space and your child meets the oversubscription criteria, the school must offer a place.
+If your chosen school has a space, the school should offer a place.

 This is not the case if your child has been referred to the Fair Access Panel (FAP) in line with the Fair Access Protocol

 The Fair Access Protocol helps certain groups of children access school places.
 This protocol makes sure that all schools take an equal number of children who meet the criteria for referral to the panel.
 These children can be offered places ahead of children on a school's waiting list.

 To find out more about FAP, download the protocols: